eruizc-dev/eruizc-dev/website/src/blog/en/java-with-neovim.md

 })
 ```

-After installing neotest and its dependencies you are going to need the java
+After installing neotest and its dependencies you are going to need the Java
 parser, install it by calling `:TSInstall java` (note: a C compiler is
-required to build the parser, you can use GCC or CLANG).
+required to build the parser, you can use GCC or Clang).

 You should be able to invoke the following commands to view and run tests.
 If you run into any trouble you can check neotest logs in `~/.local/state/nvim/neotest.log`